-Visual Resource Management Class Description Sections of Project Vicinity Within Class Class I To preserve the existing character of the landscape.
-The level of change to the characteristic landscape should be very low and must not attract attention.
+Visual Resource Management Class Description Sections of Project Vicinity Within Class Class I "To preserve the existing character of the landscape.
+The level of change to the characteristic landscape should be very low and must not attract attention".
 North Fork American Wild and Scenic River.
 Not in Project Vicinity.
-Class II To retain the existing character of the landscape.
-The level of change to the characteristic landscape should be low.
+Class II "To retain the existing character of the landscape.
+The level of change to the characteristic landscape should be low."
 South Yuba River Management Plan.
-Near but not in Project Vicinity Class III To partially retain the existing character of the landscape.
-The level of change to the characteristic landscape should be moderate.
+Near but not in Project Vicinity Class III "To partially retain the existing character of the landscape.
+The level of change to the characteristic landscape should be moderate."
 All other BLM areas.
-New Colgate Powerhouse, Narrows 2 Powerhouse
+New Colgate Powerhouse access road and penstock.

-7.10.3.3 Army Corps of Engineers (USACE) Management Direction
+7.10.3.3 United States Army Corps of Engineers Management Direction

-The USACE has management responsibilities for Englebright Reservoir and Dam as well as lands acquired for purposes associated with the reservoir.
-These lands are located at the base of USACE's Englebright Dam and several parcels are located at the northern end of USACE's Englebright Reservoir.
-In addition, USACE has management responsibility for lands withdrawn from BLM located at the base of USACE's Englebright Dam opposite Narrows 2 Powerhouse.
+The USACE owns, operates and has management responsibilities for Englebright Reservoir and Dam as well as lands acquired for purposes associated with the reservoir.
+These lands are located primarily at the northern half of Englebright Reservoir and some land adjacent to the dam.
 USACE does not have a formal visual management system but does have a master plan.
-The Harry L. Englebright Lake, Yuba River California 1975 Master Plan under G. Scope states:
+The Harry L. Englebright Lake, Yuba River California 1975 Master Plan under G-Scope states:

-• It is intended to serve as a guide for the further development of public use facilities and protection of scenic, biological, and recreational resources consistent with the authorized purposes of the project and other project purposes.
+• [This plan] is intended to serve as a guide for the further development of public use facilities and protection of scenic, biological, and recreational resources consistent with the authorized purposes of the project and other project purposes.

 Descriptions in the master plan of steep topography, limited road access, and boating recreation, make it clear the focus is on managing boating recreation and protecting scenic values associated with views from the reservoir surface.
-There is no visual management direction for those lands associated with the Narrows 2 Powerhouse and access road.
 Due to gated access to the powerhouse, limited public roads, and steep topography there is very little opportunity for the public to see the Narrows 2 Powerhouse and access road.